-More ICC Forms and Reports can be found on the Nebraska Knights of Columbus state website at www.nebraskakofc.org.
-Click on ICC label or on the ICC Belt.
+ICC Forms and Reports can be found on the Nebraska Knights of Columbus state website at www.nebraskakofc.org.
+Click on Programs and then on ICC.

-When you click on ICC or the belt icon, you will receive a list of all the ICC Reporting forms.
+When you click on ICC, you will receive a list of all the ICC Reporting forms.
 Click on any of the forms, and you can complete them online.
 It is quick and easy.
 Fill out and click Submit.
-The form is emailed to the appropriate directors.
+The form is emailed to the appropriate directors and the email you entered on the form.
 And you are done.